 Have you ever wondered whether you actually owed a creditor some amount of money?
-Have there ever been instances where you just weren’t sure if you'd been charged, or whether your payment had been accepted, or even if you were responsible for a debt at all.
+Have there ever been instances where you just weren’t sure if you'd been charged, or whether your payment had been accepted, or even if you were responsible for debt at all?

 For many debts, it’s not hard to figure out what you owe.
 Your creditor makes it easy for you by sending you a statement, usually monthly, setting out your charges, the interest that’s accrued, any fees you’ve incurred, payments you made during the billing cycle, and your balance.

 What if you had an account that you knew you were responsible for but no one had yet been able to figure out how much you actually owe so that you could pay it off?

 What we’re talking about is whether the debt is liquidated.
 A debt is liquidated when the amount owed is certain.
 That certainty can come from an agreement between the borrower and the lender as to the amount owed, it could come from the terms of a contract, or It could come as the result of a legal proceeding.

 Closely related to the concept of liquidated debt is dispute and contingency.

 A debt is disputed when some element of the contract or agreement between the parties is unclear.
 One party may deny that it has any responsibility for the debt at all.
 The borrower may dispute the balance because he hasn’t gotten credit for payments he’s made.

 A debt is contingent if some event must occur before the debtor becomes liable for the debt.
 A common example is a guarantor; the guarantor agrees to pay the debt, but only if the primary borrower defaults—doesn’t pay or otherwise fails to meet the terms of the agreement.

 A debt can be unliquidated, disputed, or contingent.
 It could be two of those or all three.